 Channels

 Channels are the fundamental objects of the DSM2 grid.
-The Channels table allows you to enter channel connectivity, parameters and geometry.
-Channels connectivity is defined by an upstream and downstream node numbers of the channels.
-Two child tables describe the locations and geometry of user-described cross-sections in the selected channel.
-Note that a default initial condition is required for every channel number in the DSM2 grid, and this is entered seperately in the Channel Initial Conditions table.
+The Channels table allows you to enter channel connectivity, parameters, and geometry.
+Channel connectivity is defined by upstream and downstream node numbers.
+Two child tables describe the locations and geometry of user-defined cross-sections in the selected channel.
+Note that a default initial condition is required for every channel number in the DSM2 grid, entered separately in the Channel Initial Conditions table.

 CHANNEL